joemarshall/websensors/_lessons/2.The_GrovePI_board_and_sensors/grovepi6_sensor_worksheet.md

 If you swap out a Raspberry Pi, display, or power supply, and that fixes the problem, please give us the non-working hardware to look at.

+# Part 2 - Connect to the Raspberry Pi to run code and copy files

+In order to run python code on your Raspberry Pi, you need to connect to it.
+Because we use the Raspberry Pis without a screen, you have to connect to them over the network.
+We do this using a secure shell (SSH) program.

+Firstly, make sure you have a secure shell program.
+If you're on Windows, you need something like [putty](https://www.putty.org/), which should be installed on the university computers, and is a free download for your own computer.
+If you're on Mac, you can either use command line `ssh` if you're happy with command line programs, or you can

+note the network address on the screen of the raspberry Pi, it will be something like `10.154.1.222`.

+Then, use a secure shell program to connect to it.